 I’m also into horror, sci-fi, and fantasy genres, so those all bled into the comic until there was very little about gardening left.
 On the other hand, I really like the tagline “A tale of gardens, monsters, and old ladies,” so I keep telling myself it’ll come back to gardening eventually.
 Even if I have to do something cheesy and say it’s a “metaphorical gardening.”
-I’m in art school – I can BS with the best of them.
+I went through art school – I can BS with the best of them.

-My husband expressed an interest in writing a horror webcomic.
-One that would be like an old fashioned horror movie (think “The Haunting of Hill House”) where you don’t ever really see the ghosts, but that they creep up on you anyways.
+John wanted to create something that would be like an old fashioned horror movie (think “The Haunting of Hill House”) where you don’t ever really see the ghosts, but where chills still creep up on you anyways.
 The story takes place around a haunted housing complex, that (funnily enough) John wrote about before the big housing bubble burst.
-It’s a ghost story about a young boy (Ray) who is trying to find his way home.
-It’s called The Vagus Street Rehabilitation Project.
+It’s a ghost story about a young boy (Ray) who is trying to find his way “home.”

 I liked the idea, and wanted to experiment with different styles of illustrating, and John was probably a little too encouraging when he said that he liked that idea.
 I’ve done some art that I still feel a little ashamed of, but I’ve also done some art that I can’t believe how well it came out.